 Malta is comprised of three islands: Malta, Gozo and Comino and driving is permitted on the larger islands of Malta and Gozo.
 Malta is packed full of interesting sights and there are lots of interesting things to do in Gozo.

 Renting a car in Malta is one of the best ways to explore everything on your Malta itinerary.
 While Maltese buses are a good alternative, a rental car allows easy access to the more remote sights: we managed to visit all the Game of Thrones filming locations in Malta and Gozo, we visited the three UNESCO World Heritage Sites, discovered the best things to do in Gozo and had fun exploring the island of Malta.

 We loved having a rental car to explore.
 It allowed us to travel at our own pace, visit off the beaten track sights and generally make the most of our time in Malta.

 1 | Booking your rental car

-We’re huge fans of road trips and have driven rental cars in over 40 countries so we have a lot of experience renting cars in foreign countries.
-Book your car now with RentalCars.com, where you will find the best rental car prices.
+We’re huge fans of road trips and have driven rental cars in almost 50 countries so we have a lot of experience renting cars in foreign countries.
+Book your car now with RentalCars.com, where you will find very competitive prices.

 Renting a car in Malta tip: The biggest benefit of having a rental car in Malta is that you can visit the off the beaten track sights and stay in hotels from the crowds.
 This also allows you to save money as generally hotels in urban areas are more expensive as tourists can’t travel too far from them without a car.